Daniel Cousin: Hull City

 On 1 September 2008, Cousin signed for English Premier League side Hull City on a three-year deal for an undisclosed fee.
 Cousin scored his first Hull goal against Arsenal at the Emirates Stadium on 27 September 2008.
 His header was the decisive goal and helped to exalt Hull City to a historic 2–1 victory against Arsenal at their home.
 He scored in a 4–3 defeat to Manchester United at Old Trafford before scoring again at home to Manchester City.
 On 1 September 2009, a loan deal to Premier League rivals Burnley fell through.
 In total, Cousin scored five goals in 33 matches for the Tigers.

-Larissa
+AEL

-Cousin joined the Greek side Larissa on loan for the second half of the 2009–10 season.
+Cousin joined the Greek side AEL on loan for the second half of the 2009–10 season.
 He was the second player from Gabon to play for Larissa after Henry Antchouet.
 The transfer was made permanent on 18 August 2010.
 Despite a good performance the following season, Larissa were relegated from the top tier, and he left the club.